Amirmahdi-Amrollahi-Biukey/healthcare-lakehouse-dashboard/README.md

 ## About this project

-This was built as a portfolio piece to work through a complete lakehouse-to-dashboard project end to end.
+This was built as a portfolio piece to work through a complete lakehouse-to-dashboard project.
 The data is synthetic (Synthea), so any numbers shown should be read as illustrative rather than clinical.
 The architecture, validation patterns, and modeling choices are the parts I'd defend in a code review.

 Comments and suggestions are welcome.